parseablehq/parseable/README.md

 ## Why Parseable?

-Parseable started because of _missing_ developer friendly, Kubernetes native event and log storage platform.
+Parseable started because of _missing_ case of developer friendly, event & log storage platform, for Kubernetes.
+As SREs, DevOps folks deploy and manage more and more cloud native applications, there is a clear gap today for a developer friendly, cloud native event & log observability platform.
+Parseable is built to solve this problem.

-There is a clear shortage of log storage and observability solutions for cloud native ecosystem.
-Parseable is an open source log storage and observability platform, built for cloud native ecosystem.
-Parseable is a self-hosted solution, which means you can run it on your own infrastructure.
-Parseable is built on top of the open source projects, which means you can contribute to the project and help us make it better.
+#### How Parseable works?

+Parseable exposes REST API to ingest and query log data.
+Under the hood, it uses Apache Arrow and Parquet to efficiently handle and compress high volume log data.
+All data is stored in S3 and can be accessed via S3 compatible API.
+Parseable also has a bundled web console to visualize and query log data.

+Parseable can be deployed in cloud and container based environments in minutes and can scale as the requirements grow.

 #### Key Differentiators

-- Written in Rust, Parseable has a low CPU, memory footprint and offers low latency, high throughput, out of the box.
+- Written in Rust.
+Low CPU & memory footprint, with low latency, high throughput.
-- Single binary / container based deployment, which means you can deploy Parseable in minutes.
+- Single binary / container based deployment (including UI).
+Deploy in minutes.
--
-Parseable is designed keeping modern cloud native infrastructure at its heart.
-This means Parseable can be deployed in cloud and container based environments in minutes and can scale as the requirements grow.

-#### Features

-- [x] Highly compressed log data storage with [Parquet](https://parquet.apache.org).
-- [x] Use standard SQL for querying log data.
-- [x] Auto inferred schema for log streams.
-- [x] Dashboard to query the log data.
-- [x] Compatible with existing logging agents.
-- [x] Scale with scaling up the node.
-- [ ] Configurable alerting.
-- [ ] Distributed, multi-node cluster.
-- [ ] Log data visualization via Parseable UI.
-- [ ] Access control for users and groups.
-- [ ] Log data retention and export.
-- [ ] Kafka plugin to ingest log data.
-- [ ] Grafana plugin to visualize log data.
-- [ ] Anomaly detection within log data.
+- Open data format (Parquet).
+Complete ownership of data.
+Wide range of possibilities for data analysis.
+- Indexing free design.
+Similar levels of performance.

 ## Installing